-Exploring the Role of Social Protection in Enhancing Food Security in Africa
+Social Protection for Enhanced Food Security in Sub-Saharan Africa